NickYi1990/GettingAndCleaningData/README.md

 # GettingAndCleaningData
-The third course in Data Science in Coursera
+This folder contains quiz and project that belong to third course in Data Science in Coursera